Table of Contents

 - Have high expectations for alerts

-- Use Prometheus or Graphite for monitoring
+- Use Graphite for monitoring

 Both Grafana and Tableau can probably meet your needs if you configure them correctly.
 But using the wrong tool can make things harder than they need to be.
-If you want to have less problems, it is essential to have a deep understanding of the capabilities of each tool.
+If you want to have fewer problems, it is essential to have a deep understanding of the capabilities of each tool.
 And when these capabilities are not enough, you need to know what tricks can be applied to compensate for this.

 If you don’t have time to delve into these details, perhaps you should take a look at the out-of-the-box implementations.
 You can learn more about Grafana as a Service and see how MetricFire can fit into your monitoring environment.
 You also have the option of signing up for a free trial to start making Grafana dashboards right away.
 Feel free to book a demo if you have questions about what Grafana can do for you.